bergio13/ConfSets.jl/README.md

 ## Usage

-Once installed, you can use the library to compute confidence intervals and confidence sequences using the following methods.
-In partiular, if you want to compute sequential sets, you can set the `sequential` parameter to `true`, otherwise sei it to `false`.
+Once installed, you can use the library to compute confidence intervals and confidence sequences using the methods shown below.
+Notice that if you want to compute sequential confidence sets, you can set the `sequential` parameter to `true`, otherwise set it to `false`.

 ```julia
 using ConfSets